itisdania/itisdania/README.md

 - 👀 I’m interested in Web Development, Deep learning, Pixel Art and Hardware Programming
 - :video_game: I like to develop games with Lua in my free time
 - 🌱 I’m currently learning react.js
-- 💞️ currently working on a website portfolio! keep an eye out for that 👀
+- 💞️ Currently working on a website portfolio! keep an eye out for that 👀
 - 📫 reach me on daniaalhakeem@gmail.com

 <!---